Eric Monnet

 I am an economic historian and macroeconomist seeking to better understand how the evolution of finance, state intervention in credit markets, central banking and the international monetary system has shaped European economies since the 19th century.
 Understanding where we come from should be an essential contribution to current policy debates.

-My work aims at being interdisciplinary and showing how historical methods can inform and challenge economic thinking.
+My work aims at being interdisciplinary and showing how a historical perspective can inform and challenge economic thinking.
 I share this goal with my colleagues of the François Simiand Center for social and economic history at the Paris School of Economics & EHESS.

-Links to my articles also lead to original datasets that I constructed and that are available on journals' websites or other repositories.
-Do not hesitate to contact me if you are looking for additional data, or information about them.
-I am in the process of making all data from my book Controlling Credit available as well.
+This website features all my published work and also provides links to original historical datasets that I constructed with several colleagues.
+Do not hesitate to contact me if you are looking for additional data, or more information about data construction.

 Before 2019, I worked for 6 years for the Eurosystem, as an economist at the Banque de France.
-I was part of the teams in charge of producing forecasts (on France) and economic analyses (especially on housing investment and prices, then on euro area architecture) .
+I was part of the teams in charge of producing macroeconomic forecasts (for France) and analyses (especially on housing investment and prices, then on euro area architecture).